The Male Trail – Frequently Asked Questions

 Visit www.rowcrofthospice.org.uk/sponsorship; you can either pay by debit or credit card.

 It is done for you automatically.
 As long as you have selected Rowcroft as your chosen charity, the funds will be automatically transferred into our accounts.
 Once your page has closed, we will calculate your final sponsorship amount and send you your official thank you letter.

-Please email firstname.lastname@example.org to register any missing items.
+Please email us at firstname.lastname@example.org to register any missing items.

 Our official event photos will be posted on our Facebook page, so keep an eye out for those.
 You can also search for photos which have been taken by other participants by searching for the hashtag #MaleTrail on social media.

-We have designed our T-shirts with space for you to write the name of who you will be remembering on the day, don’t worry we will provide the pens and we will have volunteers on hand to help you.
+If you purchase a t-shirt, there will be space on the t-shirt for you to write the name of who you wish to remember.
+We will provide pens on the day, and we will have volunteers on hand to help you.

 Yes!
-We are always looking for support on our events, so please visit www.themaletrail.com to sign up as a volunteer.
+We are always looking for support at our events, so please visit www.themaletrail.com to sign up as a volunteer.
 Please tell your friends and family too, so they can do the same!

-Volunteer information will be sent to you towards the end of February, when there will also be briefings here at the hospice.
-This will be a great chance to meet other volunteers, get more event information and ask any questions about issues you are concerned about.
-If you haven’t received your pack before the briefing, make sure you mention it to a member of the team, or call 01803 217641 and we will arrange for a replacement pack to be sent
+Volunteer information will be sent to you towards the end of February, when there will also be briefings online.
+This will be a great chance to get more event information and ask any questions about issues you are concerned about.
+If you haven’t received your pack before the briefing, please make sure you mention it to a member of the team, or call 01803 217450 and we will arrange for a replacement pack to be sent to you.

-There isn’t a strict dress code for volunteers, but it is going to be a long day, so make sure you’re comfortable and protected from whatever weather Mother Nature decides to throw at us!
-If you want to get into the spirit of the event and wear fancy dress that would be great – as long as you can wear the hi-vis jacket we’ll supply you with at the same time!
+There isn’t a strict dress code for volunteers, but it is going to be a long day, so please make sure you’re comfortable and protected from whatever the weather decides to throw at us!
+If you want to get into the spirit of the event and wear fancy dress that will be great – as long as you can wear the hi-vis jacket over the top (we’ll supply you with this on the day).